The following questions and answers should help you to understand what information we collect, how it is used and what happens to it.

 EU Cookie Legislation

-World Animal Protection’s UK is mindful of the EU-wide ‘Cookie Directive’ that came into force for the UK in May 2012.
+Our International office is based in the UK.
+As such we are mindful of the EU-wide ‘Cookie Directive’ that came into force for the UK in May 2012.
 All development on our website addresses compliance with this legislation.
 Please see our Cookies Policy for more information.

 Data Protection Enquiries

 In the first instance any data protection queries should be directed through our contact form, this allows us to formally track their process.
-Your query will then be handled by the Data Protection Officer and his staff.
+Your query will then be handled by the Data Protection Team.